-This article was sponsored by Massachusetts Mutual Life Insurance Company (MassMutual), Springfield, MA 01111-0001. www.MassMutual.com.
+This post about the Future Smart financial literacy challenge was sponsored by Massachusetts Mutual Life Insurance Company (MassMutual), Springfield, MA 01111-0001. www.MassMutual.com.
 All opinions are those of the author.

 I don’t even know where to start with this blog post you guys.
 Most of you know by now that earlier this week I had the amazing opportunity to attend an event in collaboration with MassMutual for their #FutureSmart challenge.
 The brilliant minds at MassMutual came up with the Future Smart challenge.
 It was designed to educate and empower middle and high school students.
 The program is filled with the tools that they need to make the best decisions about their financial future.
 Hill Harper did an impeccable job at hyping up the crowd and keeping the students engaged throughout the entire presentation.